My favorite projects are ones that are quick to do but make a big impact. Re-upholstered chairs definitely fall into this category.

-To get start on this project removed the seats of the chair.
-To do this flip over the chair and on the bottom you will normally find four screws holding the chair on.
+To get started on this project, remove the seats of the chair.
+To do this, flip over the chair and on the bottom you will normally find four screws holding the chair on.
 They will probably look something like this.

 I cleaned off the chair using my favorite go to cleaner.

 Then I used a low grit sandpaper all over the chair.
 I wasn’t trying to completely remove the current stain just want to rough it up some.
 Next I wiped the chair down and used my favorite stain color.

 Once that dried (normally overnight) and I was happy with the new color I used a seal over the entire chair.

 Now to fix the chair cushions.
 Flip them over and pull out the staples that are holding the current fabric on.
 I typically use a long nose pliers for that.
 If the foam for the cushion is in good shape then you can use that.
 Otherwise, get some polyfoam.
 I get mine at Hobby Lobby in the sewing section.